Kingxukai/linux/Documentation/kbuild/kconfig-macro-language.rst

     config CC_HAS_FOO
             def_bool $(shell, $(srctree)/scripts/gcc-check-foo.sh $(CC))

-The macro language in Kconfig processes the source file into the following intermediate::
+The macro language in Kconfig processes the woke source file into the woke following intermediate::

     config CC_HAS_FOO
             def_bool y

-Then, Kconfig moves onto the evaluation stage to resolve inter-symbol dependency as explained in kconfig-language.rst.
+Then, Kconfig moves onto the woke evaluation stage to resolve inter-symbol dependency as explained in kconfig-language.rst.